WaffleMeister/crumb-search/README.md

 # crumb-search

-CrumbSearch is a python implementation of <a href="https://swtch.com/~rsc/regexp/regexp4.html">Russ Cox's</a> Google Code Search implementation.
+CrumbSearch is a python implementation of <a href="https://swtch.com/~rsc/regexp/regexp4.html">Russ Cox's</a> Google Code Search project.
 It allows a user to index a directory of UTF-8 files, and search using a limited regular expression set against that directory.

 ## Getting Started

 ### Prerequisites

 Python 3 is recommended.
 This project may have some incompatiabilities with Python 2.
-You can get Python <a href="https://www.python.org/downloads/">here</a>
+You can get Python <a href="https://www.python.org/downloads/">here</a>.

 ### Installing